devsecops2020/Cloning/README.md

 # Cloning
-taking repo from github into local system repo
+taking repo from github into local system, i.e repo on the desktop.